Beatrice Ancillotti Goretti

 Beatrice Ancillotti Goretti (1879–1937) was an Italian artist who painted in the Renaissance tradition.

 Family

 Beatrice Caterina Enrichetta Ancillotti Goretti was born in Florence in 1879 into a family of impassioned liberals.
-Her maternal grandfather Demetrio Corgialegno (1785–1861), who had settled in Florence, came from an old and rich Byzantine noble family.
-He fought alongside the poet, Lord George Byron, during the Greek war of independence.
-He established a secret organisation aimed at overthrowing Ottoman rule based in both Corfu and his home town, Argostoli.
-Later, between 1838 and 1842, owing to his Tuscan connections, the Grand Duke of Tuscany, Leopoldo II, gifted to him large quantities of books for the newly founded University of Athens.
+Her maternal grandfather, Demetrio Corgialegno (1785–1861), who had settled in Florence, came from an old and rich Byzantine noble family.
+He fought alongside the poet, Lord George Byron, during the Greek War of Independence.
+He established a secret organization aimed at overthrowing Ottoman rule, based in both Corfu and his hometown, Argostoli.
+Later, between 1838 and 1842, owing to his Tuscan connections, the Grand Duke of Tuscany, Leopoldo II, gifted him large quantities of books for the newly founded University of Athens.